This page provides detailed information on how to use SACStat.

 You can find data on the gender and age group of offenders by clicking on the second row of tabs: All People, Males, Females, Age < 20, Age 20–24, Age 25–34, Age 35–44, Age 45–54, Age 55+.

-Each sentence type includes:
+Each tab includes:

 You can find data on the gender and age group of offenders by clicking on the third row of tabs: All People, Males, Females, Age < 20, Age 20–24, Age 25–34, Age 35–44, Age 45–54, Age 55+.

-The Imprisonment by Non-Parole Period tab incorporates a tile graph with data on each combination of total effective sentence and non-parole period for cases that received imprisonment.
+In addition, the Imprisonment by Non-Parole Period tab incorporates a tile graph with data on each combination of total effective sentence and non-parole period for cases that received imprisonment.
 The size of each tile reflects the number of cases with that combination of total effective sentence and non-parole period.
 The larger the tile, the greater the number of offenders who received that combination.
 Hovering over a tile shows the number and percentage of cases represented by the tile.

 The Sentencing Outcomes (Charges) tab brings up two subtabs: